Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-5/README.md

-5 sec + 10 sec are clearly position-derived for the GPX and modified FIT but the calculation for the original FIT is unclear.
-The recorded speeds influence the 5s and 10s but the specifics are unclear.
+5 sec + 10 sec are clearly position-derived for the GPX and modified FIT but the calculation of 45.3 kts for the original FIT is unclear.
+The recorded speeds appear to influence the 5s and 10s but the specifics are unclear.

 As per the earlier tests, distance-based best speeds appear to be using position-derived speeds.
 The most accurate way to calculate them would be using accumulated distances from the record speed, not position-derived speeds.